 The National MS Society is here to help

-For help finding an MS specialist, an aHSCT center or understanding your health insurance coverage, please contact an MS Navigator at 1-800-344-4867 or email@example.com.
+For help finding an MS specialist or an aHSCT center, or in understanding your health insurance coverage, please contact an MS Navigator at 1-800-344-4867 or email@example.com.